Recipes for a Very Merry Christmas

 Lynley Jones

-All my recipes for the most wonderful time of the year.
-Throw a fancy dinner, eat the seven fishes, make treats for Santa and drink something warm.
+It’s the most wonderful time of the year.
+So throw a fancy dinner, eat the seven fishes, make treats for Santa and drink something warm.
 Then, it’s PJs and presents all day long.
-Here’s to your joyous and generous Christmas!
+You’ve earned it!
+Here’s to your joyous and generous Christmas.

 Christmas Dinner